Stronger NAS with Weaker Predictors: Introduction

 Recently, predictor-based NAS methods alleviate this problem with two key steps: one sampling step to sample some architecture-performance pairs, and another performance modeling step to fit the performance distribution by training a proxy accuracy predictor.
-An in-depth analysis of existing methods \cite{luo2018neural} founds that most of those methods \cite{ning2020generic,wei2020npenas,luo2018neural,xu2019renas,wen2019neural,chau2020brp,luo2020neural,li2020neural} consider these two steps independently and attempt to model the performance distribution over the whole architecture space use a \textbf{\textit{strong}} predictor.
-However, since the architecture space is often exponentially large and highly non-convex, modeling the whole space is very challenging even for \textbf{\textit{strong}} predictor given limited samples.
-Meanwhile, different types of predictors in these methods have to demand handcraft design of the architecture representations to improve the performance.
+An in-depth analysis of existing methods \citep{luo2018neural} found that most of those methods \citep{ning2020generic,wei2020npenas,xu2019renas,wen2019neural,chau2020brp,luo2020neural,li2020neural} consider these two steps independently and attempt to model the performance distribution over the whole architecture space using a \textbf{\textit{strong}}\footnote{ “Strong” vs “Weak” predictors: we name a “weak” predictor if it only predicts a local subspace of the search space thus can be associated with our iterative sampling scheme; such predictors therefore usually do not demand very heavily parameterized models.
+On the contrary, “strong” predictors predict the global search space and are often associated with uniform sampling.
+The terminology of strong versus weak predictors does not represent their number of parameters or the type of NAS predictor used.
+An overparameterized NAS predictor with our iterative sampling scheme may still be considered as a “weak” predictor.} predictor.
+However, since the architecture space is often exponentially large and highly non-convex, even a very strong predictor model has difficulty fitting the whole space given limited samples.
+Meanwhile, different types of predictors often demand handcraft design of the architecture representations to improve their performance.

-In this paper, we envision that the ambitious goal of modeling the whole space may not be necessary if the final goal is to find the best architecture.
-We investigate the approach of utilizing a few \textbf{\textit{weak}} predictors on small local spaces and progressively moving to the space where good architecture habits.
+This paper reflects on a fundamental question for predictor-based NAS: \textit{``if our final goal is to find the best architecture, do we really need to model the whole space well?''}.
+We investigate the alternative of utilizing a few \textbf{\textit{weak}}\footref{strongweak} predictors to fit small local spaces, and to progressively move the search space towards the subspace where good architecture resides.
 Intuitively, we assume the whole space could be divided into different sub-spaces, some of which are relatively good while some are relatively bad.
-We tend to choose the good ones while neglecting the bad ones, which makes sure more samples will be used to model the good subspace precisely and then find the best architecture.
-From another perspective, instead of optimizing the predictor by sampling the whole space as well as existing methods, we propose to \textbf{\textit{jointly}} optimize the sampling strategy and the predictor learning, which helps achieve better sample efficiency and prediction accuracy simultaneously.
+We tend to choose the good ones while discarding the bad ones, which makes sure more samples will be focused on modeling only the good subspaces and then find the best architecture.
+It greatly simplifies the learning task of each predictor.
+Eventually, a line of progressively evolving weak predictors can connect a path to the best architecture.